iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 </figure>

-**In summary, the Cosmos SDK allows developers to build applications on top of Tendermint Core.
-This application can be built in any language and connected to the Tendermint consensus engine via the ABCI. **In the future, the applications the SDK allows you to build won't be limited to using the Tendermint consensus engine — you'll be able to use any other consensus engine that implements the ABCI.
+**In summary, the Cosmos SDK allows developers to build decentralized applications on top of Tendermint Core.
+This application can be built in any language and connected to the Tendermint consensus engine via the ABCI. **

+In the future, the applications the SDK allows you to build won't be limited to using the Tendermint consensus engine — you'll be able to use any other consensus engine that implements the ABCI.

 <figure>